Angel0po/EDA_BON-AO/README.md

      df_spotify['streams'] = pd.to_numeric(df_spotify['streams'], errors = 'coerce')
      ```

-     The line of code above uses pd.to_numeric to turn all the values inside the inputted column into a numerical variable, the error = 'coerce' part was needed after an error was popping up that it could not convert a single value indexed at 574 to be turn into a numerical value.
-It would seem that it contains the other track's information of the other attributes as can be seen below
+     The line of code above uses pd.to_numeric to turn all the values inside the inputted column into a numerical variable; the error = 'coerce' part was needed after an error popped up that it could not convert a single value indexed at 574 to be turned into a numerical value.
+It would seem that it contains the other track's information on the other attributes, as can be seen below.

      ``` python